Camera phone: Other functionality

+Apple calls this "Spatial Video", Samsung calls this "Director’s View with Dual recording".

+Night mode

+Some camera software has a "night mode" feature for use in low light, which is like digital image stabilization but extended.
+The camera captures several frames in quick succession and picks the least shaky.
+The viewfinder asks the user to hold the camera steady for an extended duration so the camera can capture more information that it can process, and the software averages out the noise from multiple frames, resulting in a less noisy image.

 History

 The camera phone, like many complex systems, is the result of converging and enabling technologies.
 Compared to digital cameras, a consumer-viable camera in a mobile phone would require far less power and a higher level of camera electronics integration to permit the miniaturization.

-The metal–oxide–semiconductor (MOS) active pixel sensor (APS) was developed by Tsutomu Nakamura at Olympus in 1985.
-The complementary MOS (CMOS) active pixel sensor (CMOS sensor) "camera-on-a-chip" was later developed by Eric Fossum and his team in the early 1990s.
-This was an important step towards realizing the modern camera phone as described in a March 1995 Business Week article.
+The active pixel sensor (APS) was developed in 1985.
 While the first camera phones (e.g. J-SH04) successfully marketed by J-Phone in Japan used charge-coupled device (CCD) sensors rather than CMOS sensors, more than 90% of camera phones sold today use CMOS image sensor technology.

 Another important enabling factor was advances in data compression, due to the impractically high memory and bandwidth requirements of uncompressed media.
 The most important compression algorithm is the discrete cosine transform (DCT), a lossy compression technique that was first proposed by Nasir Ahmed while he was working at the University of Texas in 1972.
 Camera phones were enabled by DCT-based compression standards, including the H.26x and MPEG video coding standards introduced from 1988 onwards, and the JPEG image compression standard introduced in 1992.